BCusack/Seon/Whitepaper.md

 ### **Securing Your Information and Communication in the Wild**

-Privacy and security are paramount considerations in the Seon’s design and implementation.
-User data is secured using designated "set markers" as a lock-in mechanism, ensuring user-centric control and access.
-The Seon utilizes a custom hashing algorithm for storing and interpreting user data, creating a unique hash for secure data management.
-This approach aims to minimize the risk of unauthorized access and data breaches.
-Furthermore, ethical AI development principles are integrated throughout the project, emphasizing transparency, fairness, and accountability (Taddeo & Floridi, 2018).
+Privacy and security are not afterthoughts but foundational pillars of The Seon's architecture, governed by the principle of "security by design."
+To establish and maintain user trust, a multi-layered security protocol is implemented, ensuring that all data and communications are protected at every stage, from external interactions to internal processing.

+The Seon employs a proprietary cryptography system, complete with a custom salting process, to protect user data from all threats.
+All communications are encrypted, including internal memory transfers between system components.
+For storage, databases are fully encrypted and, where possible, embedded within the user's local device mesh to minimize exposure.
+User data is further secured using designated "set markers" as a lock-in mechanism, ensuring user-centric control and access, while a unique hashing algorithm for data management prevents unauthorized access.

+These comprehensive security measures ensure that the user's information remains confidential and secure, whether in transit or at rest.
+By integrating ethical AI principles of transparency, fairness, and accountability (Taddeo & Floridi, 2018), The Seon project is committed to creating a companionship experience that is not only supportive but also fundamentally safe and trustworthy.

 ### **Technical Considerations**